 Recreational inline skates - fitness & city skating

-Inline skates / rollerblades in this category are recreational inline skates for adults and young people - suitable for fitness and city skating.
+Inline skates in this category are recreational inline skates for adults and young people - suitable for fitness and city skating.
 They are known for their high comfort and good support.
-Fitness rollerblades can be used for short and medium length distances.
+Fitness inline skates can be used for short and medium-length distances.
 They are also good to use as an alternative to running, since you increase your metabolism and build up muscle strength all while doing soft movements that are mild for your joints.
-A lot of people also use rollerblades for transportation around town.

-On rollerblades the wheels are placed in a line under the boot instead of in pairs like classic roller quad skates.
-Most fitness rollerblades have fairly large wheels with a medium hardness which makes it possible to work up speed while maintaining a good grip.
+On inline skates, wheels are placed in a line under the boot instead of in pairs like classic roller quad skates.
+Most fitness inliners have fairly large wheels with a medium hardness which makes it possible to work up speed while maintaining a good grip.
 For fitness skating we recommend a wheel size of 90-100 and even 110mm.
 For skating in the city we recommend smaller wheels with a size of 80-84mm.
 This will make it easier for you to turn and stop in the city.
-The boot of rollerblades is high to keep the ankle protected which is important for beginners who need extra stability.
+The boot of inline skates is high to keep the ankle protected which is important for beginners who need extra stability.

-For many years roller blades have been the most popular type of skate, and because of the high demand, a range of equipment for roller blades have entered the market.
+For many years inline skates have been the most popular type of skate, and because of the high demand, a range of equipment for inliners have entered the market.

-There are various types of rollerblades - each made for a specific roller sport.
+There are various types of inline roller skates - each made for a specific roller sport.
 If you aren’t looking for a pair of fitness skates but a pair aimed at a specific roller sport, you should take a look at one of our other categories: Aggressive, Speed, Roller hockey, Nordic or Freeskates.

 It wasn’t until 1819 that the first inline skates were patented.
 However, just like the skates of Merlin, these inline skates did not have brakes and could not simulate the movements of ice skates which was the goal.
-Several attempts to make good, stable, rollerblades were made, but when roller skates came out in 1860, rollerblades moved to the background.
+Several attempts to make good, stable, inline skates were made, but when roller skates came out in 1860, inliners moved to the background.
 They stayed there until the 1980’s where inline skates as we know them today were developed and marketed into a success.

 Roces was the first brand to mass produce inline skates, but through their marketing efforts Rollerblade was the one making sure they gained high popularity and gained ground.
-This is also the reason why rollerblades have become a synonym with inline skates in many countries.
+This is also the reason why inline skates have become a kind of a synonym with inline skates in many countries.

-For tips on getting the right model, take a look at our guide Buying rollerblades.
+For tips on getting the right model, take a look at our guide Buying inline skates.